 Driving While License Suspended or Revoked

-At NeJame Law we represent people throughout Orlando, Central Florida and the State of Florida who are charged or arrested for driving while their is license suspended or revoked (DWLSR) (DWLS).
+At NeJame Law we represent people throughout Orlando and Central Florida who are charged or arrested for driving while their is license suspended (DWLS) or revoked (DWLSR).
 Every criminal defense attorney at our Firm realizes how important is to have a valid driver's license is and how serious it can be for a client to lose their license.
 Loss of a driver's license is a loss of independence.
 Without the freedom to drive, a person may not be able to work or carry on with their family life.
 There are also some very real civil and criminal penalties that can result if one is arrested or charged with DWLS or DWLSR.

 A driver's license can be suspended or revoked for a variety of reasons such as: